yAudit/reports/md/10-2023-DopexV2-CLAMM.md

 ### 3. Medium - Insecure calculation of premium donate liquidity

 To mint an option, the user must pay the premium.
-This value is converted to pool liquidity but the user can manipulate [ calculation of pool liquidity amount](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L259).
+This value is converted to pool liquidity, but the user can manipulate [calculation of pool liquidity amount](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L259).

 #### Technical Details